All Episodes

 The United States military just doesn't lose.

-It's depressing to see so many people attempting to sabotage the effort, and that's how this prism, you have to understand all this coverage.
+It's depressing to see so many people attempting to sabotage the effort.

-Um you wonder why there's no real happiness and celebration on the American left.
+You wonder why there's no real happiness and celebration on the American left.

 Look at the Tony Snow press briefing this morning.

-This commander in chief is not going to accept anything other than victory.
+This commander-in-chief is not going to accept anything other than victory.

 That's something that is so foreign to these people.

-The Democrats have already chalked this up as a loss based on Bush's approval numbers and their giant electoral success in the primaries on Tuesday.
+You have to understand the drive-by media, the Democrats have already chalked this up as a loss based on Bush's approval numbers and their giant electoral success in the primaries on Tuesday.

 I mean, they're in a different world here, folks.

-The template isn't gonna change.
+The template isn't going to change.

-The prism, the lens isn't gonna change.
+The prism, the lens isn't going to change.

-Uh uh, and that's Democrats.
+And that's Democrats.

-Well, this is good.
+Well, this was good.

 Yeah, it's a very fine effort.